wyzjack/wyzjack.github.io/_pages/about.md

 My ultimate goal of AI related research is to reach the goal of AGI (Artificial General Intelligence), a.k.a., strong AI.
 I actually do not believe current purely deep learning driven AI research (basicly fitting data and to generalize well on certain tasks) can lead to strong AI.
 I believe that assistance from Biological and Neuroscience field is needed.
 Nevertheless, I am on my way to realize it.

+I am actively looking for 2024 summer reseach internships.
+Please drop me an email if you are interested.

 News
 ======